dotnet/runtime/docs/design/libraries/LibraryImportGenerator/SpanMarshallers.md

     // these constructors are required if marshalling from managed to native is supported. public GenericContiguousCollectionMarshallerImpl(GenericCollection<T, U, V, ...> collection, int nativeSizeOfElement);
     public GenericContiguousCollectionMarshallerImpl(GenericCollection<T, U, V, ...> collection, Span<byte> stackSpace, int nativeSizeOfElement); // optional

-    public const int StackBufferSize = /* */; // required if the span-based constructor is supplied.

     /// <summary>
     /// A span that points to the memory where the managed values of the collection are stored (in the marshalling case) or should be stored (in the unmarshalling case).